The Politics of Empathy by Anthony M. Clohesy is a compellingly original and innovative engagement with empathy in a political context.

 Clohesy writes: “My central claim is that empathy is important, not because it can eradicate our inherited capacity for violence and cruelty, or reconfigure the deep structural forces that inhibit a transition to a more ethical world, but because it can make us more aware of our violence and cruelty.
 Thinking of empathy in this way is important because it allows for the emergence of a space in which more ethical relationships between us can develop” (p.
 67).

 I agree and align: empathy expands our awareness.
-But if that is all, then we are in even more trouble than we imagine because we humans are an aggressive species, highly territorial, intermittently over- or under-sexed, now armed with weapons of mass destruction.
+But if that is all, then we are in even more trouble than we at first imagined because we humans are an aggressive species, highly territorial, intermittently over- or under-sexed, now armed with weapons of mass destruction.
 Heavily armed.
-Absent an intervention, this is not going to go well – indeed it is not going well.
+Absent an intervention, this is not going to go well – indeed it is already not going well.
 Where to go from here?

 Clohesy comes into his own with an empathy of recognition.
 With an empathy of difference, instead of identity politics, we get a politics of recognition.
 Though we are different, our interests, experiences, and aspirations as human beings are recognized.
 Our possibilities converge instead of conflict.
 Our opportunities align instead of clash.
 We are able to cooperate instead of obstruct one another.
 We are able to build instead of tear down.